 password | Password of the user. |

-12345678910111213141516171819202122232425262728293031323334353637383940414243package com.xxx.configuration;import org.elasticsearch.client.RestHighLevelClient;import org.springframework.beans.factory.annotation.Value;import org.springframework.context.annotation.Bean;import org.springframework.context.annotation.ComponentScan;import org.springframework.context.annotation.Configuration;import org.springframework.data.elasticsearch.client.ClientConfiguration;import org.springframework.data.elasticsearch.client.RestClients;import org.springframework.data.elasticsearch.config.AbstractElasticsearchConfiguration;import org.springframework.data.elasticsearch.repository.config.EnableElasticsearchRepositories;@Configuration@EnableElasticsearchRepositories(basePackages = "com.xxx.repository")@ComponentScan(basePackages = "com.xxx")public class Config extends AbstractElasticsearchConfiguration {@Value("${elasticsearch.url}")public String elasticsearchUrl;// You do not need to set the following two parameters for a non-security cluster.@Value("${elasticsearch.username}")public String elasticsearchUsername;@Value("${elasticsearch.password}")public String elasticsearchPassword;@Override@Beanpublic RestHighLevelClient elasticsearchClient() {final ClientConfiguration clientConfiguration = ClientConfiguration.builder().connectedTo(StringHostParse(elasticsearchUrl))// For a non-security cluster, there is no need to configure withBasicAuth..withBasicAuth(elasticsearchUsername, elasticsearchPassword).build();return RestClients.create(clientConfiguration).rest();}private String[] StringHostParse(String hostAndPorts) {return hostAndPorts.split(",");}}
+123456789101112131415161718192021222324252627282930313233343536373839404142434445package com.xxx.configuration;import org.elasticsearch.client.RestHighLevelClient;import org.springframework.beans.factory.annotation.Value;import org.springframework.context.annotation.Bean;import org.springframework.context.annotation.ComponentScan;import org.springframework.context.annotation.Configuration;import org.springframework.data.elasticsearch.client.ClientConfiguration;import org.springframework.data.elasticsearch.client.RestClients;import org.springframework.data.elasticsearch.config.AbstractElasticsearchConfiguration;import org.springframework.data.elasticsearch.repository.config.EnableElasticsearchRepositories;@Configuration// com.xxx.repository is the repository directory, which is defined by extends org.springframework.data.elasticsearch.repository.ElasticsearchRepository.@EnableElasticsearchRepositories(basePackages = "com.xxx.repository")// com.xxx indicates the project directory, for example, com.company.project.@ComponentScan(basePackages = "com.xxx")public class Config extends AbstractElasticsearchConfiguration {@Value("${elasticsearch.url}")public String elasticsearchUrl;// There is no need to set the following two parameters for a non-security cluster.@Value("${elasticsearch.username}")public String elasticsearchUsername;@Value("${elasticsearch.password}")public String elasticsearchPassword;@Override@Beanpublic RestHighLevelClient elasticsearchClient() {final ClientConfiguration clientConfiguration = ClientConfiguration.builder().connectedTo(StringHostParse(elasticsearchUrl))// For a non-security cluster, there is no need to configure withBasicAuth..withBasicAuth(elasticsearchUsername, elasticsearchPassword).build();return RestClients.create(clientConfiguration).rest();}private String[] StringHostParse(String hostAndPorts) {return hostAndPorts.split(",");}}

 123elasticsearch.url=host1:9200,host2:9200elasticsearch.username=usernameelasticsearch.password=password